infinithq/website/industry_minisite.md

 # **Empowering Industry Through Software**

 We help industrial and hardware manufacturers modernize by applying software development principles to their automation systems.
-This means:
+What benefits does working with us bring?

+# Key **Benefits**
-- Systems that can be updated and improved continuously
+Systems that can be updated and improved continuously

+Visibility into system health and performance

-- Data that flows freely and brings real insights
+Data that flows freely and brings real insights

-- Future-proofing by prefering open solutions over proprietary ones
+Future-proofing by choosing open over proprietary solutions

-- Teamwork and shared knowledge without relying on a single person
+Teamwork and shared knowledge across people

-- Use the power of AI to assist in the development process
+Use the power of AI to assist in the development process

 # Case Studies